 Gladwin County District Library

 John Clexton serves as Library Director for Gladwin County District Library.
 After completing his Master of Library & Information Science in 1998 he served as a Children's Librarian first with Ypsilanti Public Library and then with Detroit Public Library.
 In 2000 he joined his (then) hometown library of Grosse Pointe Public Library as a Branch Coordinator, serving 18 years there, raising his three kids along with his wife and many animals.
 In 2018 he left for the Caribbean island of St. Croix in the US Virgin Islands as Territorial Librarian supervisor.
 His love for up north Michigan called him to Gladwin, where he currently, lives on Wiggins Lake with abundant fishing and outdoor recreation.
-In addition to the many hats and tasks of a Director, John currently serves on the board of Michigan Library Association and is the Association of Rural and Small Libraries 2025 President, along with numerous national and state library committees.
+In addition to the many hats and tasks of a Director, John currently serves on the board of Michigan Library Association and served as the Association of Rural and Small Libraries 2025 President, along with numerous national and state library committees.

 Director